 Group D: Rhode Island Red hens fed sprouted wheat rations.

 For the first five weeks the weather was good, and the wheat-fed chickens were the most profitable, laying 24 percent fewer eggs but costing 55 percent less in feed.
 But when temperatures hit 90 and the rain stopped egg production for Groups B, C and D dropped.
-In fact, group D, the heritage, heavy bodied hens on whet stopped laying eggs entirely.
+In fact, group D, the heritage, heavy bodied hens on wheat stopped laying eggs entirely.
 When September arrived with cooler temperatures, Groups B, C and D began producing eggs again.
 Through it all, Group A laid well.
 When frosts began to kill off insects and send worms deeper into the soil, another downward trend in egg production occurred.

 So what did John conclude?
 Based on the data, his general impression of the hens’ behavior, and their known nutrition needs, here’s what he learned: